 Before we start, if you haven’t seen the original UnderScoopFire Royal Rumble (let’s call it USF Rumble I) you must read it before proceeding!
-Read the post distinguished blogger/podcaster eclectik called the greatest UnderScoopFire feature ever!
+Read the post that distinguished blogger/podcaster eclectik called “the greatest UnderScoopFire feature ever”!

 Last year, we took the WWE’s annual Royal Rumble concept and replaced the customary 30 pro wrestlers with 30 of our biggest childhood cartoon, comic book and movie icons.

 This year we’ve removed the 80s restriction, but we’ll again fill the imaginary ring with 30 pop culture characters you’ll recognize.
 You’ll root for some, others you’ll boo.
 At the end, you’ll stand up, applaud and feverishly share this link on Facebook, Twitter or otherwise- or your money back.

 Once again, thirty will enter, one will stand victorious.

 It’s the UnderScoopFire Royal Rumble II.

 *This post is best viewed in a browser where you can see the Hark embeds (the little audio ‘play’ buttons)